markspan/markspan.github.io/_posts/2022-02-24-evtplugins.md

 ![VAS config](/images/VAS-config.png)

 The relative complexity of the VAS item led to the inclusion of a bare-bones example of its use.
 This example can be found under Tools - Example experiments in OpenSesame.

+There is also a **VAS2** item in the toolbox: this is a customized version, that has no coupling with any encoders and can only be used in combination with the mouse.
+The customizable parameters are therefore different.
+The main features are: the use of a GUI button to end the selection: that is, a rectangle on the canvas that is named in the parameters: when clicked after a selection, it will end the VAS2.
+(Optional) labels that can be clicked to the maximum and minimum values of the VAS, and the **appearance** of the cursor after the VASBODY is clicked.

 ### <a name="Shocker">Shocker</a>
 ## Tactile Stimulator.